jadecobra/python_tdd_exercises/source/data_structures/booleans/index.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in this chapter?<data structures: booleans: tests>`
+:ref:`Do you want to see all the CODE I typed in this chapter?<booleans: tests>`

 ----